Magmatic underplating: Denudation

 In the British Isles, (Paleogene) denudation is linked with magmatic underplating.
 It has been shown that the wavelength and amplitude of denudation can be determined by the density and distribution of the underplating in a given area.
 Modeling of data brought on by studies of the British Isles shows that a large amount of high velocity material occurs around the Mohorovičić discontinuity under the Irish Sea.
-Epeirogenic uplift is a long-wavelength form of uplift and be split up into two separate categories, which is transient and permanent.
-Permanent epeirogenic uplift is possibly mainly produced by magmatic underplating, while transient uplift is more involved with mantle convection.
+Epeirogenic uplift is a long-wavelength form of uplift and can be divided into two separate categories: transient and permanent.
+Permanent epeirogenic uplift is possibly mainly produced by magmatic underplating, while transient uplift is more associated with mantle convection.
 Magmatic underplating is important for causing quick epeirogenic uplift in certain areas.
-It has been argued that the greatest denudation happened in the Paleogene due to records of clastic deposition in sedimentary basins.
-Some of these sedimentary basins include the North Sea Basin and the Porcupine Basin off the southwest coast of Ireland.
+It has been argued that the greatest denudation happened in the Paleogene based on records of clastic deposition in sedimentary basins.
+Some of these sedimentary basins include the North Sea Basin, and the Porcupine Basin off the southwest coast of Ireland.
 It has also been argued that Paleogene denudation was mainly caused by magmatic underplating.

-Effects of magmatic underplating: a case study
+Effects

 Studies have been done on the phenomenon of magmatic underplating in various areas around the world.
-In northern Italy, the effects of magmatic underplating were studied along a traverse through the Strona-Ceneri Zone and the Ivrea Verbano Zone.
+In northern Italy, the effects of magmatic underplating were studied along a traverse through the Strona-Ceneri Zone and the Ivrea zone.
 The studies included a thermal modeling method which split the cross section up into three different sections: the upper crust, the lower crust, and the upper mantle.
 The model displayed multiple magmatic intrusions spreading over time, which resulted in the heating up of the lower crust causing metamorphism and anatexis, and even managed to moderately heat up the top of the lower crust.
 The results also showed that final heating began at the same time as extension in shallower crustal levels, while in deeper parts, extension occurred later than the thermal peak of metamorphism.
-It was also shown that magmatic underplating during a time period of about thirty million years was strong enough to erase all tectono–metamorphic history in the Ivera Verbano Zone.
+It was also shown that magmatic underplating during a time period of about thirty million years was strong enough to erase all tectono–metamorphic history in the Ivrea zone.
 This information was preserved in the Strona-Ceneri Zone because areas in the upper crust were not affected nearly as much.

 Other research has been conducted in the Kutch District of Northwest India.
 It was concluded that the uplift that occurred in the area was due to intrusions of magma in the lower part of the crust.
 This uplift occurred because of two separate processes.
 One of these processes is due to magmatic underplating, while the other involves only isostasy.
-Research has shown that during the Oxfordian Stage a peak transgressive event occurred which was followed by the deposition of shale and sandstone.
-It is possible that the lower units may represent a decrease in sea level; the sea began to withdraw because of the uplift related to the magmatic underplating.
+Research has shown that, during the Oxfordian Age, a peak transgressive event occurred which was followed by the deposition of shale and sandstone.
+It is possible that the lower units may represent a lowering of sea level; the sea began to withdraw because of the uplift related to the magmatic underplating.